InitializeComponent and Loader Fallback

 .UseAvaloniaSourceGeneratedXaml()

 in the app startup path.
-The generated InitializeComponent method and the AXSG runtime bootstrap solve different problems:
+The generated InitializeComponent method, the IL weaving bridge, and the AXSG runtime bootstrap solve different problems:

 • generated InitializeComponent builds class-backed object graphs from generated code